Play-Maker-77/IoT/README.md

 Getting started

+Running in Wokwi (quick simulator)

+Wokwi (https://wokwi.com) is a browser-based Arduino simulator that's great for testing sketches without hardware.
+Many of the labs in this repo can be run in Wokwi with minimal changes.

+Basic steps:

+1. Open https://wokwi.com and choose "Arduino UNO" (or the board used by a lab).
+2. Copy the sketch code from a lab's `Sketch.ino` into Wokwi's editor (or drag the sketch file into the Wokwi editor area).
+3. If a lab uses external libraries (listed in `Libraries.txt`), add them in Wokwi by clicking the "Libraries" button and searching for the library (Wokwi supports many common libraries such as Adafruit GFX).
+If a library is missing, you can sometimes paste the library source files into the Wokwi project.
+4. Recreate the wiring in the Wokwi schematic editor.
+If a `Diagram.json` is present, Wokwi can import some diagram formats — otherwise rewire components manually using the editor.
+5. Click "Start Simulation" to run the sketch.
+Use Wokwi's serial monitor and virtual components (LEDs, sensors) to interact and verify behavior.

+Tips for Wokwi

+- If a sketch refers to hardware not available in Wokwi, consider stubbing sensor reads or using mock values for testing.
+- For I2C displays (like I2C LCDs or OLEDs), Wokwi provides virtual modules; wire SDA/SCL accordingly and set the correct I2C address in the sketch.
+- When a library isn't available in Wokwi's library list, try copying the minimal required source files into the project or test with simplified code that doesn't require the library.

+Using a real Arduino:
 1. Install the Arduino IDE (or PlatformIO for VS Code).
 2. Open the lab folder you want to try (for example `Lab 1 - Blinking LED`) in the Arduino IDE.
 3. Install any libraries listed in that lab's `Libraries.txt`.
 For the Arduino IDE you can install them via Sketch → Include Library → Manage Libraries... or by adding them to your sketchbook `libraries` folder.